glimpse-protocol/docs/sections/getting-started.md

 ### Testing

-And that's it 🥳 However, just to be safe it's always a good idea to test.
+And that's it, 🥳 However, just to be safe, it's always a good idea to test.
 It may take a few minutes for the line item to go live.
-Once it does you can enable debugging by running `localStorage.debug="glimpse*"` and should see the following process on a page:
+Once it does, you can enable debugging by running `localStorage.debug="glimpse*"` and should see the following process on a page:

 1. On the first load zero.js realises it has no targeting loaded and passes all units through to your `runActions` setup.
 2. In the background zero.js will fetch targeting information from our servers and save it to the local storage key `gp_zjs_config`.
 3. On a subsequent load zero.js will divide your units into matched and unmatched.
 It will tag matched units with the provided key values and pass the unmatched units, if any, through to `runAuctions`.
 4. When runActions completes GPT will tag slots and send an add call to Google Ad Manager.
-5. The response should have your Sponsorship line item against the matched slot and the other line items should fire as you would expect them to (for example triggering a Prebid line item).
+5. The response should have your Sponsorship line item against the matched slot, and the other line items should fire as you would expect them to (for example, triggering a Prebid line item).

 If you have any issues reachout to [support@glimpsezero.io](mailto:support@glimpsezero.io).